Jnzinho/jvlds-theme/README.md

 ## 🙏 Credits

-Created with love by the jvlds team
+Created with love by the devine team

 ---